A Longitudinal, Multinational, and Multilingual Corpus of News Coverage of the Russo-Ukrainian War: Data Annotations

 \subsection{Annotation Methodology}

-To enable fine-grained analysis of key actors and locations, we perform \textit{Named Entity Recognition} (NER) across the entire corpus (after translation to English).
-This annotation is carried out using the spaCy library~\citet{honnibal2020spacy} and its pretrained model \verb|en_core_web_sm|, identifying entities and their types according to the OntoNotes 5.0 taxonomy~\citet{ontonotes}.
-This process results in the identification of 85,155 distinct named entity mentions, and provides a foundational layer for tasks such as tracking the prominence of specific actors over time, temporal studies of media focus across entities and events, and entity-specific sentiment and stance analyses.
+\textbf{Named Entity Recognition:} To enable fine-grained analysis of key actors and locations, we perform named entity recognition (NER) across the entire corpus (after translation to English).
+This annotation is carried out using spaCy~\cite{honnibal2020spacy} and its pretrained model \verb|en_core_web_sm|, identifying entities and their types according to the OntoNotes 5.0 taxonomy~\citeplanguageresource{ontonotes}.
+This identifies 85{,}155 distinct named entity mentions, and provides the foundational layer for downstream tasks such as tracking the prominence of specific actors over time, temporal studies of media focus across entities and events, and entity-specific sentiment and stance analyses.

-To capture the sentiment of some of the most prominent named entities, we provide \textbf{sentence-level sentiment annotation} using a pretrained model: \texttt{sentiment-roberta-large-english}~\cite{hartmann2023}.
+\textbf{Sentiment Analysis:} To capture the sentiment surrounding the most prominent named entities, we provide \textit{sentence-level} sentiment annotation using a pretrained model: \texttt{sentiment-roberta-large-english}~\cite{hartmann2023}.
 For each article, sentences containing such entities (\textit{e.g.}, \verb|Kursk|, \verb|Bucha|, \verb|Kherson|, \verb|Zelensky|, \verb|Ukraine|, \verb|Russia|) are identified using spaCy, and passed to this classifier.
 The model outputs are then mapped to continuous sentiment scores, which are then aggregated on a daily and monthly basis at both the source and country level using source–country relations.
-These annotations thus provide time series data revealing sentiment trends for each entity.
+These annotations thus provide time series data revealing how sentiment toward specific actors and events evolves across geopolitical perspectives.